kd-s-t/stake-on-it/AWS_HACKATHON_SUBMISSION_CHECKLIST.md

   - [ ] Screenshot showing Kiro interface
   - [ ] Screenshot showing agentic coding workflows
   - [ ] Screenshot showing spec-driven development (if used)
+- [ ] Screenshots uploaded to submission portal (DoraHacks) or hosted on GitHub/Imgur/Google Drive with public links
 - [ ] Written description of how tools were leveraged
   - [ ] TypeScript conversion process
   - [ ] Refactoring examples